-I set out on that task of recreating my book cover for The Summoning and wanted to share the knowledge I’ve gathered from research and support threads.
+I set out on the task of recreating my book cover for The Summoning and wanted to share the knowledge I’ve gathered from research and support threads.
 For those who wish to save money and prefer not to hire a graphic designer, here are some tips for you.

 When you are beginning you cover design process, consider listing important elements in your novel.
 That is, showcase an object, person, setting that relates to your book.
 For example, The Summoning features a train, a forest, and a throwing dagger.